 The workshop embodied the collaborative, multi-sector cooperation necessary to strive toward common goals of the Global Compact on Migration and tackle some of the most pressing migration issues in the rural to urban continuum.

-Audrey Lodes is a photographer and researcher-reporter at the Cairo Review of Global Affairs.
-Find her on Twitter at @audlodes.
+Audrey Lodes is an assistant editor and photographer at the Cairo Review of Global Affairs.
+Find her on Twitter at @audreylodes.Read More